-The University of Montpellier progresses and confirms its scientific influence in the CWTS Leiden 2022 world rankings
+The University of Montpellier continues to advance and solidify its scientific standing in the 2022 CWTS Leiden World University Rankings

-The University of Montpellier continues to climb the CWTS Leiden Ranking.
-This ranking, which provides important information on the scientific performance of more than 1,300 leading universities worldwide, is based on scientific publications and their citations.
-In the 2022 global ranking of the most cited publications (+10%), published on June 22, the University of Montpellier moved up 16 places compared to 2021, ranking151st worldwide.
-Another notable indicator in this ranking is that UM has climbed to13th place worldwide in the "Life & Earth Sciences" segment and16th place among the most cited publications (+10%).
+The University of Montpellier continues to climb in the CWTS Leiden Ranking.
+This ranking, which provides key insights into the scientific performance of more than 1,300 leading universities worldwide, is based on scientific publications and their citations.
+In the 2022 global ranking of the most cited publications (+10%), published on June 22, the University of Montpellier has moved up 16 places compared to 2021, ranking151st globally.
+Another notable indicator in this ranking is that UM has risen to13th place globally in the “Life & Earth Sciences” category and16th among the most cited publications (+10%).

-The University of Montpellier stands out particularly in the field of "Life and Earth Sciences," ranking13th worldwide among prestigious universities:
+The University of Montpellier stands out particularly in the field of "Life and Earth Sciences," ranking13th globally among prestigious universities:

 A unique ranking with a multidimensional perspective

-Created in 2011, the ranking produced by the Centre for Science and Technology Studies (CWTS) at Leiden University measures the scientific reputation of institutions and their research collaboration.
-The 2022 ranking lists 1,318 institutions and covers five disciplinary fields: medicine, physics, life and earth sciences, mathematics, humanities and social sciences, and twelve periods (2006-2009 to 2017-2020).
+Established in 2011, the ranking produced by the Centre for Science and Technology Studies (CWTS) at Leiden University measures the scientific reputation of institutions and their research collaboration.
+The 2022 ranking lists 1,318 institutions and covers five disciplinary fields: medicine, physics, life and earth sciences, mathematics, and humanities and social sciences, as well as twelve time periods (2006–2009 through 2017–2020).

 The Leiden Ranking is based on scientific publications, particularly articles published in scientific journals, which enable it to select sophisticated bibliometric indicators in order to generate results and analyze university rankings according to one or more selected indicators.
-It is also based on publications referenced in the Web of Science database produced by Clarivate Analytics.
+It also draws on publications indexed in the Web of Science database produced by Clarivate Analytics.

-The Leiden ranking provides a multidimensional perspective on university performance.
-For each combination of university, main field, and period, the ranking provides values for 50 indicators across four main types of information: the number of publications and the degree to which these publications are cited by other works, the degree of collaboration between different universities, open access to publications, and the gender of authors.
-Each year, the ranking is reproduced for all previous years using the updated methodology.
-Compared to other university rankings such as those of Times Higher Education, QS, and Arwu (Shanghai), the Leiden ranking "aims to promote a more responsible approach to university ranking."
-It provides information exclusively on research conducted at universities, research that is particularly represented in scientific publications and carefully collected data, which form the basis and independence of this ranking.
+The Leiden Ranking offers a multidimensional perspective on academic performance.
+For each combination of a university, a main field, and a time period, the ranking provides values for 50 indicators across four broad categories of information: the number of publications and the extent to which these publications are cited by other works, the extent of collaboration between different universities, open access to publications, and the gender of authors.
+Each year, the ranking is recalculated for all previous years using the updated methodology.
+Compared to other university rankings such as those by Times Higher Education, QS, and ARWU (Shanghai), the Leiden Ranking “aims to promote a more responsible approach to university ranking.”
+It provides information exclusively on research conducted at universities—research notably reflected in scientific publications and carefully collected data, which form the foundation and ensure the independence of this ranking.

 Practical information:

-More information about the CWTS Leiden Ranking 2022: www.leidenranking.com
+More information on the 2022 CWTS Leiden Ranking: www.leidenranking.com